boogah/force-strong-passwords/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0

-Forces users with executive capabilities to use something strong when updating their passwords.
+Forces users to enter something strong when updating their passwords.

 == Description ==
 The WordPress user profile includes a JavaScript-powered indicator as a guide to the strength of a password being entered.
 However, there is nothing to stop users entering weak passwords.

-Often, users granted Administrator or Editor roles, who change their password to something very weak, is the most vulnerable aspect of a WordPress installation.
+Often, users changing their password to something very weak is the most vulnerable aspect of a WordPress installation.
 This plugin duplicates the WordPress JavaScript password strength check in PHP, and forces users with executive powers to use a strong password.

-The check is enforced unless the user being edited can't `publish_posts`, can't `upload_files`, and can't `edit_published_posts` - see [Roles and Capabilities]:http://codex.wordpress.org/Roles_and_Capabilities

-The rationale here is:

-1. The capabilities assigned to roles may have been altered by a role management plugin, so check on roles is unsafe.
-1. There's no need to check for all executive capabilities; it's assumed that if a user can't do any of the above three things, they won't be able to `update_core` or `manage_options`.

-Future version may include settings for greater flexibility in enforcing the check.
+Due to a lack of useful hooks in the relevant sections of `wp-login.php`, jQuery is used to enforce password strength on the reset password form.

+As of version 1.1, strong passwords are enforced for all users who have any of the capabilities defined in the `SLT_FSP_CAPS_CHECK` constant.
+If this constant isn't defined, it defaults to checking for any of the following capabilities: `publish_posts`, `upload_files`, `edit_published_posts` (see [Roles and Capabilities]:http://codex.wordpress.org/Roles_and_Capabilities).
+If the constant is defined to anything that evaluates to `false`, all users are forced to use a strong password.

+So, to extend strong password enforcement to users who can edit posts (even if they're not published), add the following line to `wp-config.php`:

+ `define( 'SLT_FSP_CAPS_CHECK', 'publish_posts,upload_files,edit_published_posts,edit_posts' );`

+ To force all users to use a strong password:

+ `define( 'SLT_FSP_CAPS_CHECK', false );`

 Development code hosted at [GitHub](https://github.com/gyrus/Force-Strong-Passwords).